WARNING: This review contains images which some readers may find offensive and/or disturbing.

 Microtransactions.

-Predator: Hunting Grounds does not have a cash shop, and all skins and cosmetic items are earned via in-game currency and acquired via RNG lootboxes purchased with that currency, which is incredibly easy to come by, with each daily awarding enough currency for ten crates, and weekly quests awarding currency equal to 50 crates, this is in addition to most players being able to unlock 1-3 crates after each match.
+Predator: Hunting Grounds does not have a cash shop, and all skins and cosmetic items are earned via in-game currency and acquired via RNG lootboxes purchased with that currency, which is incredibly easy to come by, with each daily awarding enough currency for ten crates, and weekly quests awarding currency equal to 50 crates.
+This is in addition to most players being able to unlock one to three crates after each match.

-Image credit Predator: Hunting Grounds - Published by PlayStation PC LLC and developed by IllFonic.
+Image credit Predator: Hunting Grounds: Oni Predator - Published and developed by Illfonic.

 DLC Character Controversy.